29 Best Books on Neuroscience

 1."Psychoneuroendocrinology: Brain, Behavior, and Hormonal Interactions" by Clarissa S Holmes

-“Psychoneuroendocrinology: Brain, Behavior, and Hormonal Interactions” Book Review: The book intends to provide a succinct introduction to psychoneuroendocrinology research for practitioners and scientists.
-There are chapters divided into discrete sections to discuss each distinct era of inquiry.
-This approach provides a valuable historical overview of the early clinical formulations about each disease.
-The book reveals that some of the early postulations about patient attributes and disease consequences have been confirmed.
-It discusses the subjective assessment methods used in the early studies.
-The book is interesting to note which clinical impressions were able to withstand greater empirical rigor and which were not.
+“Psychoneuroendocrinology: Brain, Behavior, and Hormonal Interactions” Book Review: The book aims to provide a brief introduction to the field of psychoneuroendocrinology research for both practitioners and scientists.
+It is divided into chapters that discuss different eras of inquiry, providing a historical overview of early clinical formulations about each disease.
+The book explores the subjective assessment methods used in early studies and reveals which clinical impressions were able to withstand empirical rigor and which were not.

 2."Pioneers in Neuroendocrinology (Perspectives in Neuroendocrine Research)" by Joseph Meites